hyron-group/reference/plugins-development/build-plugins.md

 -   It's easy to reuse and share
 -   It helps separate the IO processing block from logic processing, makes it easy to reuse the logic block, test and fix errors, and your code becomes more concise.
 -   Can take advantage of help from the community through their push-up plugins
+-   It makes it easy to monitor and manage source code

 ![](/res/router-struct.png)